kunaltyagi18/Mini-projects-/README.md

 # Mini-projects
-A consise summary of the purpose of functionality of the project :- This is a mini project with HTML,CSS and JAVASCRIPT ;
+This is a mini project of Calculator with using HTML,CSS and JAVASCRIPT ;